a-maumau/pixel_objectness.pytorch/README.md

 train.txt and so on things are files that are written which image to use.
 These are come with the dataset

 ## Binarize class
-Before staring training we need binarize tha class labels to foreground and background.
+Before staring a training, we need to binarize tha class labels to foreground and background.
 I made a script for doing this job.
 See the misc directory.
-- convert2binary.py is for binalizing the class labels which convert 0 to background and 1~ to foreground.
+- convert2binary.py is for binalizing class labels which convert 0 to background and 1~ to foreground.
-- mat2omg.py is for convert mat files to image files, default is .png format.
+- mat2omg.py is for converting mat files to image files, default is .png format.

 # Train
 ```